-This proposal emanates from an STDF support project preparation grant.2 The proposal is based on an analysis of previous studies by WASI, CABI and other relevant organizations.
+This proposal was based on an analysis of previous studies by WASI, CABI and other relevant organizations.
 Based on the findings of these studies, an initial outline of proposed outputs and activities was prepared.
 The initial outline of outputs and activities were further modified following discussion with development agencies active in the target countries, namely FAO, GIZ, ACIAR and IDH.
 Information was also obtained in the field through broad consultation with relevant public and private sector stakeholders in Cambodia and Vietnam.
 Knowledge sharing activities were held in Vietnam and Cambodia involving extensive consultation with potential local partners in the two countries.
 In planning for the workshops it was acknowledged that the cultivation area and production volumes for pepper in Lao PDR are extremely small, it was therefore thought more useful for the Lao PDR participants to attend workshops in the other 2 countries.